 Confessions of a Wilderness Wimp

-Brrr…It’s 7:30 in the morning and I just took the fastest shower I’ve ever taken in my entire life.
+Brrr…It’s 7:30 in the morning and I just took the fastest shower I’ve ever had in my entire life.
 I’m one of those girls who has a systematic bathing regime – an order of events that takes 15-20 minutes to complete.

 Showering outdoors in 8°C weather does not allow one to linger even with the hot water running!
-But in the interest of having the full glamping experience I did it and it wasn’t all that bad.
-Mind you I skipped a bunch of steps and I didn’t wash my hair because I didn’t have a hair dryer with me!
+But in the interest of having the full glamping experience, I did it, and it wasn’t all that bad.
+Mind you I skipped a bunch of steps, and I didn’t wash my hair because I didn’t have a hairdryer with me!

 To be truthful, I did rush back inside, throw on the fluffy bathrobe that Long Point Eco-Adventures left for me in my suite and got back under the electric blanket on my bed.
 I’m still a wilderness wimp after all!

 Breakfast included with your stay is served in the Kambuka Tent from 7-11 AM and consisted of hot, freshly cooked and hearty fare.
 Local bread, scrambled eggs, sausage, potatoes, French toast, as well as assorted hot and cold cereals and beverages are all on the menu.
 Everything, as expected, is help-yourself casual.

 No food is allowed in the wilderness suites at any time but not to worry lunch, and dinner is available across the street at the award-winning Burning Kiln 27 acre vineyard a short walk or golf cart ride away.
 They also offer picnic to go boxes, complete with wine.

 Food service is available at Burning Kiln Winery May to September.
 The cuisine under the direction of Chef Scott McRae of David’s Restaurant in nearby Port Dover is excellent and surprisingly is all produced in a food trailer parked outside on the patio.